JavierreLab/liCHiC/3.ChIPseq Processing/README.md

 ## 3. Filtering (samtools and sambamba)

-The filtering steps is the part were we filter out reads based on different criteria.
+The filtering steps are the part where we filter out reads based on different criteria.
 We follow the criteria established by the ENCODE Consortium in their Data Standards: [link](https://docs.google.com/document/d/1lG_Rd7fnYgRpSIqrIfuVlAz2dW1VaSQThzk836Db99c/edit#)

-Briefly the filtering has several steps:
+Briefly, the filtering has several steps:

 a.
 Filtering unmapped, mate_is_unmapped, secondary and duplicates, and for paired-end read the properly paired